Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

           >  - Maximum height for the hero image was set to -webkit-fill-available so that it doesn’t fill more than the viewport height on mobile as suggested in this [stack overflow post](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser)
           >  - Hero image's size was compressed to optimise performance.
           >  - Body was set to a maximum  width of 2000px and media queries for medium screens were adjusted so that there’s a better balance on medium, large and extra large screens.
+          >  - A media query was created for landscape and screens with an aspect ratio 5:4 so that the jumbotron container doesn't grow over a certain part of the hero image, whilst being positioned just below the navigation bar.
+The text in the jumbotron container is vertically align for all screen size and orientation.

         **T01 Result after fixes: PASS**